 At their core, analytics change the conversation between a salesperson and a sales leader.
 It’s normal during a review of key opportunities in a sales pipeline for sales leaders to ask sellers for their opinion about an opportunity’s likelihood to close.
 As much as you count on your best salespeople to give well-formed opinions, they are just that: opinions.
 What you really want is an accurate assessment of an opportunity in the pipeline based on facts, not opinions—even if they are from your best salespeople.

 All organizations can benefit from a more in-depth understanding of how to apply facts and data to implement systematic changes to selling behaviors.
 Once your opportunity reviews align to data, the link between seller behavior and successful outcomes becomes more dependable.
-An analytics dashboard helps sales leaders ask specific questions about each prospect in the pipeline, such as:
+A sales effectiveness framework with an analytics dashboard helps sales leaders ask specific questions about each prospect in the pipeline, such as:

 - Have all the buying influences been identified?